What is a Balanced Scorecard?

 Unlike traditional systems that focus primarily on financial metrics, the Balanced Scorecard includes non-financial measures like customer satisfaction, internal processes, and learning and growth to provide a more holistic view of performance.

-Organizations can implement the Balanced Scorecard by defining strategic objectives, identifying key performance indicators (KPIs), setting targets, aligning initiatives, and regularly reviewing progress to ensure strategic alignment.
+Organisations can implement the Balanced Scorecard by defining strategic objectives, identifying key performance indicators (KPIs), setting targets, aligning initiatives, and regularly reviewing progress to ensure strategic alignment.

-6. Can the Balanced Scorecard be customized?
+6. Can the Balanced Scorecard be customised?

 7. What are Key Performance Indicators (KPIs) in the Balanced Scorecard?